faisikhan/Kubernetes-By-DevOpsMolvi/How to Create Kubernetes Cluster.md

 1. We'll create 3 VMs in total, one VM would be our Master Node and the rest would be Worker Nodes.
 2. The VMs must be created in the same VPC that we created above and the same security group.

-### Install Containered on the Master Node
+### Install Containerd on the Master Node

-Containered is the Container Runtime just like we have Docker or Podman and it is used to run containers in the Pods.
+Containerd is the Container Runtime just like we have Docker or Podman and it is used to run containers in the Pods.
 So we are going to proceed with the installation of Containered.

-1. Run the following command.
+Run the following command to remove the swap entry.

 `sed -i '/swap/d' /etc/fstab`